-Regarding a 2016 Dodge Charger SRT 392 with 31,000 Miles that was involved in a rear-end collision that caused $600.00 in damage.
-The claimant made a third-party inherent auto diminished value claim for the vehicle’s loss in value.
+Regarding our diminished value appraisal of a Dodge Charger SRT 392 with 31,000 Miles that was involved in a rear-end collision that caused $600.00 in damage.
+The claimant hired an independent auto appraiser and made a third-party inherent auto diminished value claim for the vehicle’s loss in value.
 Once a car is repaired after a collision, it is worth less, often much less depending on the severity of the damage.
 Regardless of how well the repairer did his job, nobody will pay as much for a previously wrecked car as they would for an identical one that was never in an accident.
 Presenting a diminished value claim and following it through to a satisfactory conclusion is a daunting task for the average person.
-We tell every client that they will need two things – a good Diminished Value Appraisal and persistence.
+Obtaining a comprehensive diminished value report is key.

 Dealers providing opinions regarding diminished value were given information specific to this vehicle including year, make, model, mileage, color, options, any other pertinent equipment, date of loss as well as the nature of the repaired damages and the manner in which the vehicle was repaired.
 Dealer opinions are based on personal knowledge and access to auction results.
 Dealers were advised that this vehicle was properly repaired.